Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

 \section{Introduction}

-The rapid diffusion of Generative Artificial Intelligence (GenAI) tools has sparked growing interest in their potential to reshape productivity across sectors of the economy.
-Recent academic research has provided compelling evidence of GenAI's promise in various domains, including software development, customer support, education, and professional services \citep[e.g.,][]{Bjorn2025, Noy2023, Peng2023, DellAcqua2024, Eloundou2023}.
-Yet, despite rapid adoption, there is little empirical evidence of measurable gains in aggregate or firm-level revenue-based productivity attributable to GenAI \citep{acemoglu2025simple}.
-Similarly, investors and industry practitioners have raised concerns about whether massive AI investments will translate into sustained business returns.\footnote{See, for example, recent articles by Sequoia Capital: \href{https://www.sequoiacap.com/article/ais-600b-question/}{www.sequoiacap.com/article/ais-600b-question}; and The Economist: \href{https://www.economist.com/leaders/2025/09/11/what-if-the-3trn-ai-investment-boom-goes-wrong}{www.economist.com/leaders/2025/09/11/what-if-the-3trn-ai-investment-boom-goes-wrong}.} \\
+The rapid diffusion of Generative Artificial Intelligence (GenAI) has sparked growing interest in its potential to improve productivity across sectors of the economy \citep{acemoglu2025simple}.
+At the same time, investors and industry practitioners have increasingly questioned whether large AI investments will translate into sustained business returns.\footnote{See, for example, recent articles by \textit{Sequoia Capital}: \href{https://www.sequoiacap.com/article/ais-600b-question/}{www.sequoiacap.com/article/ais-600b-question}; and \textit{The Economist}: \href{https://www.economist.com/leaders/2025/09/11/what-if-the-3trn-ai-investment-boom-goes-wrong}{www.economist.com/leaders/2025/09/11/what-if-the-3trn-ai-investment-boom-goes-wrong}.} A growing literature shows that GenAI can enhance performance in a range of worker-level tasks, including software development, customer support, education, law, and other professional services \citep[e.g.,][]{Bjorn2025, Noy2023, Cui2026, DellAcqua2024, Choi2023, Kestin2025}.
+Yet, despite rapid adoption, there is still limited causal evidence on whether GenAI improves sales performance in real-world, consumer-facing business workflows.
+This question is especially important in online retail platforms, which, over the past thirty years, have reduced consumers' search, information, and communication costs throughout the customer journey \citep{belleflamme2021economics}.\\